 While you’re here, visit nearby Mackinac Island and have some of their famous fudge.

-Located along Lake Superior, Cook County is Minnesota’s easternmost county, known to be the best place in the state to try to see the northern lights.
+Located along Lake Superior, Cook County is Minnesota’s easternmost county, known to be the best place in the state (and according to them, the lower 48) to try to see the northern lights.

 It’s ideal for those who love the great outdoors but want at least some of the comforts of modern life (like running water), as the forest and lakes are pristine, but the small communities in the area have tourist-friendly accommodations.